NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

     <tr id="field-cf-edge-server_port">
         <td><code>cf.edge.server_port</code><br />{{<type>}}Number{{</type>}}</td>
         <td>
-          <p>Represents the port number at which the Cloudflare global network received the request.
+          <p>Represents the port number at which the Khulnasoft global network received the request.
           </p>
           <p>Use this field to filter traffic on a specific port.
 The value is a port number in the range 1â€“65535.</p>
         </td>